A continuum mechanics approach for the deformation of non-Euclidean origami generated by piecewise constant nematic director fields: Introduction

 An alternative approach to shape programming is metric design using responsive or functional materials.
 Systems inspired by biological growth \cite{huang}, swelling gels \cite{HONG20093282}, or phase-transforming liquid crystal elastomers (LCEs) \cite{warner2007liquid} can induce programmable metric changes (i.e., length changes) across a 2D domain.
 These metric changes directly influence the intrinsic geometry—such as Gaussian curvature—of the actuated surface \cite{klein, mostajeran2015curvature,mostajeran2016encoding}.
 Several inverse design frameworks have emerged, including patterning LCEs \cite{aharoni2014geometry,warner2018nematic,itay2019curved,griniasty2021multivalued}, designing active nets \cite{aharoni2018universal}, and controlling shape via pneumatic actuation \cite{siefert2019bio}.
 The metric-induced curvature can also enhance the mechanical strength of the structure \cite{guin2018layered}.
 These materials offer additional benefits such as remote control via light or magnetic fields \cite{kim2018printing}, and their softness and biocompatibility make them suitable for integration in biomedical systems \cite{sekitani2016ultraflexible}.
 However, the main limitation of the metric design approach is that it prescribes only the in-plane geometry (the first fundamental form); the out-of-plane shape (second fundamental form) must still be determined via minimization of a bending energy functional.
 This often results in flexible systems with highly implicit, energetically-selected deformations.

-Combining origami geometry with metric actuation seems to provide a new paradigm, potentially enabling shape-morphing systems that are both predictable, functionally programmable and remotely controllable.
-A seminal example is provided by Plucinsky et al. \cite{plucinsky2016programming,plucinsky2018patterning} (also shown in Fig.~\ref{fig:intro}), where origami panels are augmented with panels patterned by piecewise-constant LCE director fields.
+Combining origami geometry with metric actuation seems to provide a new paradigm, potentially enabling shape-morphing systems that are both predictable, functionally programmable and remotely controllable. {In this work, the in-plane non-isometric deformation induces non-zero Gaussian curvature at the vertices in the deformed configuration, while the out-of-plane deformation is geometrically restricted by folding.} A seminal example is provided by Plucinsky et al. \cite{plucinsky2016programming,plucinsky2018patterning} (also shown in Fig.~\ref{fig:intro}), where origami panels are augmented with panels patterned by piecewise-constant LCE director fields.
 Upon actuation, the panels elongate along the director by a factor $\lambda_{\parallel}$ and contract transversely by $\lambda_{\perp}$.
 Although each panel remains flat, the actuation induces non-isometric deformations, giving rise to non-trivial Gaussian curvature at the vertices \cite{o2006elementary,duffy2020defective}.
 The resulting configuration often bifurcates into distinct “up” and “down” states due to the induced curvature.
 While the experiments validate theoretical predictions, their design space remains limited due to symmetry constraints, limiting applicability in scenarios requiring more complex actuation.
 We also find that the systematic study of active non-Euclidean origami is quite limited in the literature.
 To enable more versatile functionality, it is crucial to develop a generalized design framework for active origami (also generically resulting in non-Euclidean origami \cite{waitukaitis2019non}) that can systematically handle director pattern design and accurately predict deformation behavior.